Veles (god): Sources

+[...]
+Grandson of Veles, you could adorn Igor’s deeds with richer tones:

+[...]Grandson of Veles, you would sing perhaps: [...]"Among Western Slavs, in Czech sources, the name Veles was used to refer to a devil or demon.^{(see below)} The Polish chronicler Mikołaj Stryjkowski, at the end of the 16th century, calls him Vlos and describes him as a god of cattle and forests, comparable to Pan and Faunus.

-A similar pattern can be observed among the South Slavs.
-Here the name of Veles appears only in toponyms, the best-known of which is the city of Veles in Macedonia, over which looms a hill of St. Elias the Thunderer.
-Also, in Bosnia and Herzegovina, a part of Sarajevo is called Velešići and a mountain Velež near Mostar, Herzegovina.
+For the South Slavs the name of Veles appears only in toponyms, the best-known of which is the city of Veles in Macedonia, over which looms a hill of St. Elias the Thunderer.
 Other examples are Veles in Western Serbia, Velesnica on the Danube and Velestovo in Montenegro and also the township of Velestino (Βελεστίνο, today Φέρες), apparently bearing testimony to a Slavic layer in the settlement of Thessaly.
 Another debatable if not improbable example is the town of Volosko in Croatia, situated on the seashore under the peak of Mount Učka, nicknamed Perun.

-Among Western Slavs, the name can be principally found in 15th and 16th century Czech records, where it means either dragon or devil.